Francis Drake's circumnavigation: Aftermath

 Drake also had the Queen's blessing to continue his campaign of privateering and the money raised from these raids helped fund the second half of Elizabeth's reign.
 The Crown lacked sufficient funds to build an efficient navy, but privateering helped subsidised state power by mobilising armed ships and sailors.

-The circumnavigation was also a phenomenal propaganda success that had lasting consequences.
-The personal stories of the seamen surviving the uncharted perilous waters of the unknown world and the lure of such adventures was an important element in the eastern design in the late sixteenth century.
+The circumnavigation was also a propaganda success that had lasting consequences.
+The personal stories of the seamen surviving the uncharted perilous waters of the unknown world and the lure of such adventures was an important element in the exploration of trade in the East in the late sixteenth century, in what was to become the 'Eastern Design'.
 Thomas Cavendish directly influenced by Drake's voyage set out in 1586 and completed his circumnavigation by 1588.
-Then other voyages of exploration followed – Ralph Fitch attempted an overland voyage three years after Drake's return, Walter Raleigh in 1595 and James Lancaster in 1591 and 1600 – the latter of whom was one of the founders of the East India Company.
+Other voyages of exploration followed – Ralph Fitch attempted an overland voyage three years after Drake's return, Walter Raleigh in his voyage to El Dorado in 1595 and James Lancaster to the East Indies in 1591 and 1600 – the latter of whom was one of the founders of the East India Company.
 Thus began a period of British maritime and colonial dominance that lasted until the 20th century.